MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

     ![Stop button](../media/create-web-desktop-flow/stop-button.png "Stop button" )

-1. Select the **Run current test** button from the top left side of the screen to see the UI flow you just created run.
+1. Select the **Run current test** button from the top left side of the screen to see the Selenium IDE flow you just created run.

     ![Run current test](../media/create-web-desktop-flow/run-test.png "Run current test")

    >[!TIP]
    >You can set the wait time between steps to slow the local playback for testing.
-This setting is for testing purposes only and has no impact when your UI flow is deployed.
+This setting is for testing purposes only and has no impact when your Selenium IDE flow is deployed.

 1. Select the **Save project** button in the top right of the Selenium IDE.
 This closes, and then uploads the project.

-Now that you've created a Web UI flow, use it in your other flows.
+Now that you've created a Selenium IDE flow, use it in your other flows.

 ## Limitations and known issues for Selenium IDE flows

 >[!WARNING]
 >**Passwords in Selenium IDE are stored in plain text.**

-**UI flows no longer records or plays back Windows applications after installing a new version.**

-Confirm you are using the [latest version](https://go.microsoft.com/fwlink/?linkid=2102613&clcid=0x409)

 **Temporary user profile for playback**